LauOssorio/immuno-ready/README.md

 ## 🧬 What is ImmunoReady?
 ImmunoReady is a deep learning tool trained with a comprehensive immunological dataset to predict whether a MHC class I peptide can trigger an immune response.
-It is being developed with the intention of detecting single amino acid changes in immunopeptides — a critical capability for assessing the potential effectiveness of personalized vaccines based on point mutations.
+It is being developed with the intention of detecting single amino acid changes in immunopeptides, a critical capability for assessing the potential effectiveness of personalized vaccines based on point mutations.

 🧠 AI-Powered
 🔬 Mutation-Sensitive